 He rolled his eyes and resisted the urge to chuck something, telekinetically or otherwise, across the room.
 He had hoped that the sisters' trip through alternate dimensions, where their desires had come to life and nearly killed them, would have changed their attitudes.
 As usual, things never worked out so well for him.

-Since her separation from Leo, all Piper did lately was go out with Greg the fireman when she wasn't tending to Wyatt.
+Ever since her separation from Leo, when she wasn't tending to Wyatt, Piper had gone out on multiple dates with Greg, a fireman.
 She claimed to have moved on from Leo, but her erratic dating habits didn't bode well with Chris.
 This, Chris admitted to himself with a squirm, was his fault.
 Removing Leo from the picture had been necessary, so he'd have an excuse to stay close to the sisters.
 With half his cover already blown, though, did it matter anymore?
 Each newly revealed secret was doing little to improve his reputation in the sisters' eyes.
 He couldn't afford to alienate them further, not when their trust was hanging by a thread thanks to last week's fiasco with the Order and Mr. Right.

-Maybe that's why he kept up the endless demon hunts.
-If he vanquished as many demons as possible, he could prove he intended no malice towards them.
+Maybe that was why he kept up the endless demon hunts.
+If he vanquished as many demons as possible, he could prove to the sisters that he was on their side.

-His mind kept replaying the incident up to Piper's hate-filled face and the words that had accompanied it.
+He couldn't forget Piper's hate-filled expression and the words that had accompanied it.
 Chris, we don't need your help.
 I will get my son back and when I do, I don't want to see you anymore.
-He wasn't sure if her knowing who he was would have changed that scenario.
+He wasn't sure if her knowing who he was would have changed her attitude.
 He wasn't sure about a lot of things anymore.

 The doorbell yanked Chris out of his reverie.
-Running a weary hand over his face, Chris shouted, "I'll get it!" to the stairs and walked to the door.
+Running a weary hand over his face, Chris shouted, "I'll get it!" to the stairs.

-He pulled the door open to a muscular, blond man about Piper's age.
-His clothes, consisting of a sports polo shirt and slacks, were too casual for a business call.
-Chris had made it a point to familiarize himself with everyone the sisters knew, but he didn't recognize the man from either the past or future.
-He tensed and positioned his hand to throw him out via telekinesis if required.
+He walked to the door and pulled it open to a muscular blond man about Piper's age.
+He was dressed in a sports polo shirt and slacks—too casual for a business call.
+Chris had made it a point to familiarize himself with everyone the sisters knew, but he didn't recognize this man.
+He tensed, positioning his hand to throw him out with telekinesis if need be.
 "Can I help you?"

 "Yes.
 Does Piper Halliwell still live here?"

-Chris' eyes narrowed into slits.
+Chris' eyes narrowed.
 "Who wants to know?" he demanded more aggressively than he intended.
 Nothing indicated that the guy was demonic, especially since demons weren't known for minding their manners before attacking.
 Then again, there was always at least one exception to the rule.

 "I'm an old friend of hers.
 Name's Dan Gordon.
 I was just stopping by to visit."

 Dan Gordon.
 Why did that name sound familiar?
-Chris racked his brains to figure out where and when he'd heard it before…
+Chris was certain he'd heard it somewhere before…

 The dining room had been crowded an hour ago with friends and relatives, but now it was empty save for Chris and his mother.
-Wyatt had gone to bed early, having complained of a stomachache from eating too much cake.
-Streamers, balloons and a banner proclaiming "Happy 10th Birthday!" brightened the place with their gaudy colors.
-Scraps of wrapping paper and an open birthday card littered the table.
-The message, "Happy birthday, Chris.
+Wyatt had gone to bed early complaining of a stomachache from eating too much cake.
+Streamers, balloons and a banner proclaiming "Happy 10th Birthday!" in gaudy colours hung on the walls, and scraps of wrapping paper and a card were strewn all over the table.
+On the card, the message "Happy birthday, Chris.
 Sorry, I can't be there today.
 Will make it up to you tomorrow.
-Love, Dad" jumped out from the card in black sharpie.
+Love, Dad" jumped out in black sharpie.

-As Mom wiped the table down with a rag, Chris traced his index finger around the message for the hundredth time that night.
+As his mother gathered up the wrapping paper, Chris traced his fingers over the message yet again.
 He should have known better than to get his hopes up.
-Yet he had, because Dad had promised to come—crossed his heart even.
+Yet he had, because Dad had promised to come—crossed his heart, even.
 Suddenly, Chris crammed the card back into its envelope, not caring how many the creases he made.

-Mom saw what he was doing.
-She put down the cleaning rag, glided over to him and wrapped him up in a tight embrace.
+His mother saw what he was doing and glided over to him.
+She wrapped him up in a tight embrace.

 "I'm sorry he couldn't come, honey.
 He really did want to be here," she said.

-Wanted to?
-So what?
-There was a difference between wanting something and doing it.
+So what if he wanted to?
+There was a difference between wanting to do something and actually doing it.
 It was the same excuses year after year.
 Dad never missed Wyatt's birthday, after all.

-Mom gave him a funny look.
-It certainly wasn't a question she expected from the birthday boy.
-Nonetheless, she decided to humor him and began to tick off her past boyfriends on her fingers.
+His mother gave him a funny look.
+Nonetheless, she decided to humour him and began to tick off her past boyfriends on her fingers.

 "Yes, I did.
-Let me see, in high school there was…" She proceeded to list the guys from that time, then university and then the ones from her early Wiccan days.
+Let me see, in high school there was…" She listed the guys from that time, then university, and then the ones from her early days as a witch.
 "Jeremy turned out to be a warlock.
 Surprise, surprise, huh?
-Then there was Mark—he was a ghost we helped out years ago, although I didn't date him per say.
+There was Mark—he was a ghost we helped out, although I didn't technically date him.
 And last but not least, Dan Gordon."

 "I wish one of those guys was my dad.
-Even a warlock is better than him," he mumbled too low for his mother to hear.
+Even the warlock would be better," Chris said darkly, too low for his mother to hear.

-Dan Gordon—Piper's ex-boyfriend, the last one before Leo.
-Okay, he wasn't a demon.
+So he wasn't a demon.
 On the other hand, Chris couldn't fathom why he would be here.
-Dan and Piper had broken up ages ago with no contact in the last few years.
-Given recent events, the timing of Dan's arrival felt strange to Chris.
-Either that, or he was overanalyzing things.
+Dan and Piper had broken up years ago and hadn't had contact with each other since.
+The timing of Dan's arrival felt strange to Chris, or he could be overanalyzing things.

 "Oh.
 Is Piper home?"
 Dan stretched his neck to the side to see past Chris' shoulder.

-"She might be," Chris shrugged.
-He trusted Dan's visit was just that, a visit.
+"She might be."
+Chris shrugged.
+He hoped Dan's visit was just that—a visit.